-The key international document governing the treatment of long-term prisoners is the United Nations Recommendations on Life Imprisonment.2 The United Nations recommends that states should provide life sentence prisoners with 'opportunities for communication and social interaction,' as well as 'opportunities for work with remuneration, study, and religious, cultural, sports, and other leisure activities.'
+The key international document governing the treatment of long-term prisoners is the United Nations Recommendations on Life Imprisonment.71 The United Nations recommends that states should provide life sentence prisoners with "opportunities for communication and social interaction," as well as "opportunities for work with remuneration, study, and religious, cultural, sports, and other leisure activities."
 If these opportunities are to be offered to life sentence prisoners, they should equally be available for all other prisoners serving long sentences.
-Similarly, the Council of Europe's report on the Treatment of Long-Term Prisoners states that such prisoners should be given 'opportunities of doing something useful' and 'must be treated having regard to possible release and reintegration into the outside world.'3
+Similarly, the Council of Europe's 2003 recommendation on the management of life sentence and other long-term prisoners72 states that such prisoners should be given opportunities for "participation in work, education, training and other activities that provide for a purposeful use of time spent in prison and increase the chances of a successful resettlement after release".